praneybehl/broccoli.co/README.md

 This application showcases a minimalistic design with an strong focus on accessibility and good color contrast ratio.

 # Deployment Site
-The production and branches build and CD is setup with Netlify.com.
+The production and Continuous Delivery is setup with Netlify.com.

 The live project site can be found at: [`https://broccoli-co.netlify.com`](https://broccoli-co.netlify.com).
 For branch based build follow the link above in the `nelify` build badge.